tools4j/stacked-off/README.md

 ## Search
 You should now be able to search the loaded sites, using the search bar at the top of the StackedOff gui.

-## Changing the port that Stacked Off uses
+## Changing the port that StackedOff uses
-By default Stacked Off launches on port 80.
+By default StackedOff launches on port 80.
 To change this, edit the file in your home directory .stackedoff/app.properties, and add a port setting, e.g.:

 `port=8080`

-Re-run Stacked Off.
+Re-run StackedOff.

 # Acknowledgments
 The guys at <a href="https://stackexchange.com/">stackexchange.com</a>.
 Who not only revolutionized the